GC-LSTM: Graph Convolution Embedded LSTM for Dynamic Link Prediction: Methodology

 \subsection{GC-LSTM Model}

-We use the proposed GC-LSTM model as an encoder to extract the corresponding temporal and spatial features from the structure sequence data $\{A_{t-T},\cdots,A_{t-1}\}$, and the hidden layer vector $h_{t}$ at the last moment will be used as the output of GC-LSTM.
+We use the proposed GC-LSTM model as an encoder to extract the corresponding temporal and structural information from the structure sequence data $\{A_{t-T},\cdots,A_{t-1}\}$, and the hidden layer vector $h_{t}$ at the last moment will be used as the output of GC-LSTM.

-In the task of dynamic link prediction, the link state (exist or non-exist) of each node with others at multiple times can be regarded as a time series, equivalent to the row vector in the adjacency matrix.
+In the task of dynamic network link prediction, the linkage status {{(exist or non-exist)}} of each node with others at multiple times can be regarded as a time series, equivalent to the row vector in the adjacency matrix.
 Generally, LSTM is applied to capture the temporal characteristics of time series data.
-So in GC-LSTM, we utilize the LSTM to solve long-term dependency problems and effectively learn temporal feature of the dynamic graph.
-The link states of each node in the dynamic network may use LSTM to implement timing prediction, when predict links at the next moment.
-On the other hand, it is necessary to not only utilize the previous link state Information of the node, but also consider the impact of the link states of the neighbors, as well as the network structure characteristics.
-GCN has been proved efficient in network embedding for learning spatial feature.
-We propose GC-LSTM model, where the Graph Convolution (GC) models are adopted to extract the structural characteristics of the snapshot at each moment. and LSTM is capable of learning temporal feature of dynamic network.
+So in GC-LSTM, we utilize the LSTM to solve long-term dependency problems and effectively learn temporal features of the dynamic graphs.
+The link state of each node in the dynamic network may use LSTM to implement temporal prediction, such as predicting links at the next moment.
+On the other hand, it is necessary {{to utilize the previous link state information of the nodes, and consider the impact}} of the link state of the neighbors, as well as the network structure characteristics.
+GCN has been proved efficient in network embedding for learning structural feature.
+We propose GC-LSTM model, where the Graph Convolution (GC) models are adopted to extract the structural characteristics of the snapshots at each moment, and LSTM is capable of learning temporal feature of dynamic network.

 GCN is originally designed for undirected networks which means the Laplacian matrix of the symmetric network.
 To {{embed}} GCN into the proposed GC-LSTM, we first need to redefine the Laplacian matrix.
 Following Ma et al's idea, the directed Laplacian is defined as \begin{small}

 \end{small}where $P=D^{-1}_{out}A$ refers to the transition probability matrix.
 And $\Phi=diag(\phi_{norm}(v))$ where $\phi_{norm}$ is the Perron vector of $P$ and $v$ refers to the node in $G$.
 After obtaining the directed Laplacian, the graph convolution on directed networks is then defined as